mapswipe/mapswipe/README.md

 - We have our node_modules dir available on github because we were forced to make some changes to certain libraries.
 [This one in particular](https://github.com/leecade/react-native-swiper/issues/111#issuecomment-227443561), but also some older react packages were not compatible with newer react versions, so we made them compatible.

 # State of the project
 The project has been released.
 Keep in mind that this entire project was developed by 1 person, and in order to make it to the deadline - some code compromises had to be taken.
 For example, the app does currently not include redux or global styles.
-Currently, the main developer of the project is [Pim de Witte](http://github.com/pimdewitte).
-Please feel more than welcome to reach out to him.
+We are currently fundraising for a V2 to make it easier to run your own instance of Mapswipe, and to add further functionality.

 # Main Overview
 In a nutshell, here is how Mapswipe works: